TriStar Madrid Interview with Lorenzo Bernal, president of the Madrilenian Federation

 How is the tour?

-A tour in a natural, hard and selective environment through the 10 bike climbs to Cerro Garabitas.
+A tour in a natural, hard and selective environment for the 10 bike climbs to Cerro Garabitas.

-What is it like to swim in the Casa de Campo lake?
+What is it like to swim in the lake at Casa de Campo?

 Although it may seem unhealthy, it has all the necessary controls that allow swimming.
-Also the image of the Royal Palace and the Cathedral of La Almudena in the background, in addition to the proximity of the public make it very attractive.
+Also the image of the Royal Palace and the Almudena Cathedral in the background, as well as the proximity of the public make it very attractive.

 How is the climb to Garabitas?

-It does not have an excessive hardness, it is quite stretched, but with the passing of the turns it can become complicated if the efforts are not well regulated.
+It is not excessively hard, it is quite stretched, but as the turns go by it can become complicated if the efforts are not well regulated.

-The best triathletes in the world have passed through Madrid, both in the ITU tests and in other more popular triathlons, which ones do you remember with the most enthusiasm?
-Would you highlight any one in particular?
+The best triathletes in the world have passed through Madrid, both in the ITU tests and in other more popular triathlons.
+Which do you remember with the most enthusiasm?
+Would you highlight any in particular?

-Of course all the Spanish champions who have competed in the different editions of the ITU tests, and of the foreign triathletes I have no particular weakness for any of them.
+Of course all the Spanish champions who have competed in the different editions of the ITU tests, and of the foreign triathletes I have no specific weakness for any.
 In my opinion, the most important thing for Madrid is that the best triathletes in the world want to compete in our city, and they always leave with excellent memories.

-Well, it is a great luck that the current world champion in the Ironman distance competes in our city, I hope that like the rest of the foreign triathletes that have passed through Madrid, he stays hooked with our city and repeats.
+Well, it is a great luck that the current world champion in the Ironman distance competes in our city, I hope that, like the rest of the foreign triathletes who have passed through Madrid, he stays hooked with our city and repeats.

 What do you think of the new distances that TriStar proposes?
 The ITU has officially recognized them

-What do you expect in the coming years of TriStar Madrid?
+What do you expect in the coming years from TriStar Madrid?

-I hope that the event is consolidated and that in the coming years we will reach many more triathletes.
+I hope that the test is consolidated and that in the coming years we reach many more triathletes.
 I think that after the first experience many more people will be encouraged for future editions.

-Let everything go smoothly and people have a lot of fun in the competition.
+May everything run smoothly and may people have a lot of fun in the competition.